cournape/Bento/doc/source/faq.rst

 through the sysconfig module.

-Any non-superficial modification of the C compilation part of distutils will also require to rework the platform-specific knowledge anyway.
+Any non-superficial modification of the C compilation part of distutils will also require reworking the platform-specific knowledge anyway.

 What about existing projects using distutils ?
 ==============================================